hzhoujoy/ST558_Project2/README.md

 countrydata30day <- CountryVaccinefor30day()
 ```

-`extractTimeline` I wrote a helper function `extractTimeline` to extract
+`extractTimeline`
-both the date and the corresponding number from the `timeline` data
+I wrote a helper function `extractTimeline` to extract both the date and
-frame
+the corresponding number from the `timeline` data frame.

 ``` r
 # Helper function to extract date and number from timeline data frame